Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Implementation

-In our experiment, we sampled $K=10,000$ datasets per search---several orders of magnitude less than what was required before.
-Not only does this approach reduce the number of computations by several orders of magnitude, we also found that sampling any number of datasets greater than $1,000$ was sufficient to 1) accurately reconstruct the ``true'' information landscape, 2) make the algorithm satisfy the stopping rule, and 3) most importantly, find the coordinate of the optimal design on the information surface (see appendix for further analysis).
-This is likely due to the particular shape of our information surface as well as the complexity of the Stop-Go game itself.
-That is, if the models used to construct the information surface had assigned similar likelihoods of observing certain datasets, the algorithm would require even more samples in order to properly distinguish the models and find the optimal experiment.
-Lastly, while we use this Parameter-Sampled GPUCB-PE approach in order to find the maximally informative experimental design, this algorithm can be used to create an analogous ``information surface'' corresponding to any measure that we may want to optimize (e.g. experiment cost, treatment effect, etc.).
+We sample $n_s=10,000$ datasets per search---several orders of magnitude less than what was required before.
+Not only does this approach reduce the number of computations by several orders of magnitude, we also found that sampling around $1,000$ datasets was sufficient to (1) qualitatively reconstruct the information landscape, (2) make the algorithm satisfy the stopping rule, and (3) most importantly, find the coordinate of the optimal design on the information surface (Appendix \ref{sec:ps_gpucbpe_regret} for further analysis).

-Finally, it should be noted that the Parameter-Sampled GPUCB-PE has no prior knowledge of neither the underlying models nor their behavioral assumptions; even so, it is able to reliably reconstruct information surfaces, proving itself a very versatile approach to create informative experiments in any domain knowledge.
+It should be noted that the Parameter-Sampled GPUCB-PE has no prior knowledge of neither the underlying models nor their behavioral assumptions.
+Even so, it is able to reliably reconstruct information surfaces, proving itself to be a very versatile approach to create informative experiments in any knowledge domain.
+In addition, while we use this Parameter-Sampled GPUCB-PE approach in order to find the maximally informative experimental design, this algorithm can be used to create an analogous ``information surface'' corresponding to any measure that we may want to optimize (e.g., experiment cost, treatment effect).

+Together, the two improvements address and improve two key bottlenecks in the Bayesian optimal experimental design procedure: \textit{which} points get evaluated when searching for the most informative experiment and \textit{how} the information value of each point gets assigned.